tsnellgrove/dark_castle3/doc/to_do.md

 		- IDEA: i.e. each cond is in a list; if len(cond) > 0 then 'and' them?
 		- IDEA: so this happens at the Machine class / run_mach level
 		- IDEA: this way, there is no class of combo_and_cond... which would just add complexity
+		- IDEA: cond_combo_lst[0] = 'and' or 'or'
+	- TBD: for Mach class, create an 'active' attribute
 	- TBD: update version build #

 - TBD: result review